HTTPS and SEO: Does SSL Affect Google Rankings?

 index index.html;

-Step 3: Set Up HTTP to HTTPS Redirects
+3. Set Up HTTP β HTTPS Redirects

-- Preserving link equity from existing backlinks
+- Preserves link equity from existing backlinks pointing at HTTP URLs.

 # Test redirect (should return 301 with HTTPS location)